How to make the best of 1 day in Uji, Kyoto

 Alternatively, you can walk to Mampukuji in 30-40 minutes from Uji Bridge.

-These are the 7 attractions which I completed in 1 day in Uji, Kyoto.
-I spent the longest time at the Byodoin Temple and then really enjoyed the walk along Uji’s Riverbank.
-I hope this itinerary will help you make the best of 1 day in Uji, Kyoto.
+Amongst the seven attractions I visited in Uji in one day, I spent the longest time at the Byodoin Temple and then really enjoyed the walk along Uji’s Riverbank.
+I hope this itinerary will help you make the best of 1 day in Uji, Kyoto. as well.

-Happy exploring Uji, the historic ancient town in Kyoto,
+Happy exploring Uji, the historic romantic ancient town in Kyoto,